 Prior to joining the firm, Ms. Winters gained experience working as a law clerk in the North Carolina Business Court.
 Previously, she worked with the firm as a summer associate in 2010 and 2011.

-Ms. Winters was recognized as a North Carolina "Rising Star" in 2020 and the four years immediately preceding for Business Litigation by Super Lawyers magazine.
+Ms. Winters was recognized as a North Carolina "Rising Star" in 2021 and the five years immediately preceding for Business Litigation by Super Lawyers magazine.